At home blood testing Vs in clinic

 Blood tests are an essential part of monitoring health, diagnosing conditions, and guiding treatment decisions.
 With advances in healthcare, patients now have a choice between at home blood tests and traditional clinic based blood tests.
 Both methods provide valuable insights, but they differ in convenience, accuracy, and accessibility.

-This article compares the two approaches to help you understand which option may be most appropriate for your needs.
+This article compares the two approaches to help you understand which option may be most appropriate for your needs and why we only offer in clinic venous blood draws.

 1. Sample Collection Method